Oracle-Efficient Online Learning and Auction Design: Introduction

 \subsection{Main Application: Online Auction Design}

 In many applications of auction theory, including electronic marketplaces, a seller repeatedly sells an item or a set of items to a population of buyers, with a few arriving for each auction.
 In such cases, the seller can optimize his auction design in an online manner, using historical data consisting of observed bids.
-We consider a setting in which the seller would like to use this historical data to select an auction from a fixed target class. {For example, a seller in sponsored-search auctions might be limited by practical constraints to consider only second-price auctions with bidder-specific reserves.
+We consider a setting in which the seller would like to use this historical data to select an auction from a fixed target class. {For example, a seller in a sponsored-search auction might be limited by practical constraints to consider only second-price auctions with bidder-specific reserves.
 The seller can optimize the revenue by using the historical data for each bidder to set these reserves.
 Similarly, a seller on eBay may be restricted to set a single reserve price for each item.
 Here, the seller can optimize the revenue by using historical data from auctions for similar goods to set the reserves for new items.
 In both cases, the goal is to leverage the historical data to pick an auction on each round in such a way that the seller's overall revenue compares favorably with the optimal auction from the target class.}

-More formally, on round $t =1, \dotsc, T$, $n$ bidders arrive with a vector of bids (or equivalently, valuations, since we assume the auctions used are truthful) $\vec{v}_t\in \V^n$.
+More formally, on round $t =1, \dotsc, T$, a tuple of $n$ bidders arrives with a vector of $n$ bids or, equivalently, a vector of valuations (since we only consider truthful auctions), denoted $\vec{v}_t\in \V^n$.
 We allow these valuations to be arbitrary, e.g., chosen by an adversary.
 Prior to observing the bids, the auctioneer commits to an auction $a_t$ from a class of truthful auctions $\A$.
 The goal of the {auctioneer} is to achieve a revenue that, in hindsight, is very close to the revenue that would have been achieved by the best fixed auction in class $\A$ if that auction were used on all rounds.
 In other words, the {auctioneer} aims to minimize the {expected regret}

 where $\rev(a, \vec v)$ is the revenue of auction $a$ on bid profile $\vec v$ and the expectation is over the actions of the auctioneer.